FusionSolutions/python-feclient/README.md

 - One for each user (USER session).

 You will be sorted in GUEST session when:
-- You dont not provide any auth.
+- You don not not provide any auth.
 - You provide invalid auth.
 - Your subscription is expired.
 - Your subscription has exceeded the daily quota.